 Where to stay nearby

-If you would like to have a tangible topo map with you I recommend picking one up in the tourist stores, sports shops or information centres all over the Dolomites.
+If you would like to have a tangible topo map with you I recommend picking one up in the tourist stores, sports shops, or information centers all over the Dolomites.
 Look for the Tabacco Map no.

 The hike is deceptively easy until the Citta di Fiume refuge but once you step your foot off the official trail, it gets steeper and more strenuous.